 What do we do when the sun doesn’t shine?

-How do you get solar power without sun, or wind power without wind?
+But the question remains: how do you get solar power without sun, or wind power without a suitable gust?
 This isn’t a trick question – you just don’t.
-So while the future is renewable, there’s plenty of scepticism around how we’ll get there if
+So while the future is renewable, there’s plenty of scepticism

 Nick Sissons, our Head of Emerging Technologies held a talk at the Melbourne International Flower and Garden Show this year.
 He said “the challenge is you can’t replace coal unless you find a suitable source of on-demand power